jwdunn1/testcase/README.md

   08 C++ controller flight performance
   09 References
 </pre>
-See also the `controller.py` script, the log file `Logs/TLog.txt`, the associated repository files `QuadController.cpp` and `QuadControlParams.txt` at: https://github.com/jwdunn1/FCND-Controls-CPP.
+See also the `controller.py` script, the log file `Logs/TLog.txt`, and the associated repository files `QuadController.cpp` and `QuadControlParams.txt` at: https://github.com/jwdunn1/FCND-Controls-CPP.

 Each of the implemented methods of the architecture fit together as illustrated in Figure 1.
-Beginning with the code from the `Full 3D Control` exercise presented in class, the methods were refactored several times to gain a full understanding of the mathematics and data flow.
+Beginning with the code from the `Full 3D Control` exercise presented in class, the methods were refactored several times to gain a full understanding of the mathematics, physics, and data flow.

 ![Architecture](images/Figure1.png?raw=true)<br>
 Figure 1: Control structure